bapool/moodle-block_moochat/moochat/readme.txt

 1. Ensure Moodle's AI subsystem is configured:
    Site Administration > AI > AI providers
 2. Enable and configure at least one AI provider
-3. Test the configuration with a sample block
+3. Test the configuration with a sample activity

 ==============================================================================
 CONFIGURATION
 ==============================================================================

-ADDING A MOOCHAT BLOCK:

-1. Navigate to a course
-2. Turn editing on
-3. Click "Add a block"
-4. Select "MooChat" from the list
-5. The block appears in the sidebar with default settings

-BLOCK CONFIGURATION:

-To configure a MooChat block:
-1. Click the gear icon on the block
-2. Select "Configure MooChat block"

-Configuration Options:
+ACTIVITY SETTINGS:

 General Settings:
-- Chatbot Name - Custom name for your AI assistant
+- Chat Name - Give your AI assistant a descriptive name
-  Examples: "Math Tutor", "Benjamin Franklin", "Code Helper"

-Avatar:
-- Avatar Image - Upload an image to represent your chatbot
+- Introduction - Describe the purpose of this chat (optional)
+- Display Mode - Choose "Separate page" or "Inline on course page"
-- Avatar Size - Choose from Small (32x32) to Extra Large (128x128)
+- Chat Interface Size - Select Small, Medium, or Large
-  Note: Sizes 32-64px display inline with title, 128px displays stacked
+- Include Section Content - Enable to let AI access course materials
+- Include Hidden Content - Enable to include hidden materials (teachers only)

 AI Personality:
-- System Prompt - Define how the AI should behave
+- System Prompt - Define how the AI should behave and respond
   Examples:
-  - "You are a helpful math tutor who explains concepts step-by-step"
+  - "You are a friendly math tutor who explains step-by-step"
-  - "You are Shakespeare, speaking in poetic language about literature"
+  - "You are Benjamin Franklin discussing your inventions"
-  - "You are a friendly science teacher who uses real-world examples"
+  - "You are a Python programming expert"

+Avatar:
+- Upload an image to represent your chatbot
+- Choose avatar size (48px to 128px)

 Rate Limiting:
 - Enable Rate Limiting - Turn on to prevent abuse
 - Rate Limit Period - Choose "Per Hour" or "Per Day"
-- Maximum Questions - Set number of questions allowed per period
+- Maximum Questions - Set the number of questions allowed
-  Example: "10 questions per day" means students get 10 questions, then must wait until tomorrow

-Additional Settings:
+Advanced Settings:
-- Maximum Messages per Session - Legacy setting, use Rate Limiting instead
+- Maximum Messages per Session - Deprecated, use Rate Limiting instead
-- Creativity Level (Temperature) - Control response variety (0.1-0.9)
+- Temperature - Control AI creativity (0.1-0.9)
-  Lower = More focused, Higher = More creative

 ==============================================================================
 USAGE